bhisaac/5eFP/5eFP-SRD.md

 ### Legendary Actions

-A boss can take up to three special actions—called legendary actions—outside its turn.
+A boss can make special actions—called legendary actions—outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 A creature regains its spent legendary actions at the start of its turn.
 It can forgo using them, and it can’t use them while incapacitated or otherwise unable to take actions.
 If surprised, it can’t use them until after its first turn in the combat.

 #### Default Legendary Actions

 All bosses automatically have the following legendary actions.

-- **Attack (1 Action).** The boss makes one attack against a creature within range.
+- **Attack.** The boss may move up to its speed and make one attack against a creature within range.
+- **Combat Reflexes.** The boss regains its reaction.
-- **Bolster (2 Actions).** The boss gains **bolster (LEVEL)**.
+- **Bolster LEVEL.** The boss gains a bolster pool equal to LEVEL.
 A boss can only activate this legendary action if a minion is within its line of sight.

 ### A Boss' Lair